iiAku/kolibri-frontend/documentation/index.md

 \* Optional calls

 There are also two "auxilary" calls which are made.
 These "auxilary" calls do not call back:
-1) `OvenProxy` always calls `OvenRegistry` to validate the caller is a known oven. `OvenRegistry` fails the call if the given vault was not trusted.
+1) `OvenProxy` always calls `OvenRegistry` to validate the caller is a known oven. `OvenRegistry` fails the call if the given oven was not trusted.
 2) `Minter` sometimes calls `Token` to mint or burn tokens.

 ## Oracle